Elif-print/Elif-Print.github.io/README.md

 # elif-print.github.io

 # The code creates a random number between 500000 and 700000.
-# Can be used to de-indetify participant MTURK IDs from wualtrics surveys
+# Can be used to de-identify participant MTURK IDs from wualtrics surveys
 # Way to create the random number generator webpage:
 # 1) https://www.youtube.com/watch?v=JeUMb0OgUGg&ab_channel=LearnWebCode
 # * how to create a html file: https://www.youtube.com/watch?v=mEtBGcMKBY0&ab_channel=ROY-SEOTutorials